Energy-minimizing Mappings of Complex Projective Spaces: Introduction

 \end{theorem}

-After proving Theorem \ref{infimum}, we will discuss conditions under which this infimum is realized by a continuous mapping.
-One source of examples is the theorem of Lichnerowicz that holomorphic and antiholomorphic mappings between compact K\"ahler manifolds minimize energy in their homotopy classes, in \cite{Li1}.
-We will explain in Remark \ref{pluriharmonic_remark} how, for energy minimizing mappings of complex projective spaces, the following theorem of Ohnita can be thought of as a partial converse to Lichnerowicz's result:
+After proving Theorem \ref{infimum}, we will discuss conditions under which this infimum is realized by a continuous map $F \in \Phi$.
+One source of examples is the theorem of Lichnerowicz \cite{Li1} that holomorphic and antiholomorphic maps between compact K\"ahler manifolds minimize energy in their homotopy class---one can show via a direct calculation that any such map of complex projective space has energy equal to the infimal value in (\ref{infimum_equation}), cf. Proposition \ref{holomorphic_corollary}.
+We will explain in Remark \ref{pluriharmonic_remark} how, for maps of complex projective space that minimize energy in their homotopy class, the following theorem of Ohnita leads to a partial converse to Lichnerowicz's result: